arianakeith/audio-narrative-2023spring/README.md

 "Clicking a pen" homed on Freesound at  https://freesound.org/people/deleted_user_7146007/sounds/383436/ with an Attrbution 3.0 license.

-"Clock Chime, Antique" homed on Freesound at  https://freesound.org/people/InspectorJ/sounds/401221/ with an  Attrbution 4.0 license.

 "Slurping and Swallowing2" homed on Freesound at https://freesound.org/people/squashy555/sounds/239007/ with a CC0 license.

 "Door opening and closing 8" homed on Freesound at  https://freesound.org/people/JakLocke/sounds/261109/ with an Attribution 4.0 license.